 Good sanitation is essential in preventing the spread of disease.
-This includes disposing of human waste properly and ensuring that the water is clean.
+This includes properly disposing of human waste and ensuring the water is clean.
 Sewage systems and septic tanks are used to dispose of human waste safely.
 In addition, water treatment plants clean the water, so it is safe to drink.

 Meanwhile, sanitation focuses on the health of all community members.
 On a smaller scale, adequate home sanitation will protect your family from illness.
 However, the sanitation quality of a neighborhood is more important.
 Because even if your house is clean, your family members can still catch a disease from the surrounding environment.

 Although they focus on different things, the primary purpose of hygiene and sanitation is to maintain health and prevent diseases.
 We must pay attention to both practices or risk getting ill.
 The more people care about hygiene and sanitation, the healthier we will be.